-- Proof of South African identity document or passport (for international students) and permanent residency; - Official and certified university degree certificates; - Transcript of academic record indicating a minimum accumulative academic achievement in the previous degree; - Recommendation letter by supervisor (compulsory for Masters' and doctoral applicants); - Admission letter indicating fulltime registration (if available) this will be required if the application is successful; and - Reference letters (if available) these will be required if application is successful.
+- Proof of South African identity document or passport (for international students) and permanent residency; - Official and certified university degree certificates; - Transcript of academic record indicating a minimum accumulative academic achievement in the previous degree; - Recommendation letter by supervisor (compulsory for master's and doctoral applicants); - Admission letter indicating full-time registration (if available) this will be required if the application is successful; and - Reference letters (if available) these will be required if the application is successful.

-It is the responsibility of the student to find a suitable supervisor and ensure that the supervisor supports the application.
+It is the responsibility of the student to find a suitable supervisor and ensure that the supervisor supports their application.